code11/engine/docs/docs/api/path.md

 ```

 ## Overview

 `Path` allow a parent view to give an arbitrary path to a child view at runtime.

 It differs from rest of the path-composition operators in its usage.
 Path don't
 go in the header of a producer or view, but is instead used for accessing values
 in the state.

+`Path` offers most advantage when you want to create a reusable component, and
+not want to hard-code paths. `Path` offers the user of the component the freedom
+to define where they want to store the component's data.

 ## Example